-Biba was an iconic London boutique, open from 1964 to 1975.
+Biba was an iconic London boutique and apparel brand, open from 1964 to 1975.
 It was the brainchild of designer Barbara Hulanicki and run by she and her husband, Stephen Fitz-Simon.

 Designer Barbara Hulanicki across the first boutique opened in Kensington in 1964.
 She launched the first mail-order youth fashion catalogue in Britain in 1963, enabling girls everywhere to buy clothes that until then could be found only in London.
 Barbara open a boutique in an abandoned chemist’s shop on Abingdon Road in Kensington.
 “I was really into lovely old premises that hadn’t been tampered with.
 And this one was absolutely beautiful with all of these arch windows and original peeling paint outside.”

 The boutique became a staple in the swinging London scene, but never became psychedelic.
 Instead, second store opened in 1969 with an art nouveau theme.
 To model and style icon, Twiggy, became a big Biba patron around this time, her look fitted the brand perfectly.
 Mick Jagger came to ogle the panda-eyed girls, the décor was dark, decadent and delicious, the goings-on were legendary and the clothes so hip it hurt.
 She came up with the smoky kohl and neon lipstick Biba make-up range that defined the era.

 Top photographer Helmut Newton and models such as Stephanie Farrow (younger sister of Mia) worked for nothing and you never knew who might drop by, from Brigitte Bardot to Princess Anne, all attracted by the sheer glamour of the clothes.

 Biba’s designer Barbara Hulanicki.